FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and

 Impacts of Abusive Supervision on Employees

-Research links abusive supervision to lower job and life satisfaction, diminished productivity, less commitment to the organization, and turnover.7
+Research links abusive supervision to a lower job and life satisfaction, diminished productivity, less commitment to the organization, and turnover.7

 Employees exposed to abusive supervision perform more poorly, withhold discretionary effort that would help the company, and are more likely to engage in counterproductive work behavior (e.g., workplace theft, production sabotage, taking long breaks, lateness, and misusing information).

 Managers are agents of the company, so when the boss is a jerk, employees place responsibility for the behavior upon both the jerk and the organization that hired and tolerated him.
 Unfortunately, being treated badly also makes you more prone to behave like a jerk yourself, potentially creating an organizational culture of psychological abuse.